siwar003/Levcell-Caged-cAMP/Protocol.md

 **Goal:** Confirm that UV-uncaged cAMP reproduces the forskolin response and establish loading/uncaging parameters.

 **Materials:** DMNB-caged cAMP or DEACM-caged cAMP.
 DMNB-caged cAMP was discontinued by Thermofisher and seems hard to source.
-DEACM-cAMP is a good alternative, as it is more available, has a much higher quantum yield, and requires near-visible light wavelengths to uncage (prevents any phototoxicity); UV light source (340–370 nm; a filtered xenon lamp, LED UV source, or the same laser/UV module planned for the levitator); HEPES-buffered saline for loading (avoid bicarbonate buffers to prevent pH drift under UV/handling).
+DEACM-cAMP is a good alternative, as it is more available, has a much higher quantum yield, and requires near-visible light wavelengths to uncage (prevents any phototoxicity); UV light source (340–370 nm or 375-410 nm; a filtered xenon lamp, LED UV source, or the same laser/UV module planned for the levitator); HEPES-buffered saline for loading (avoid bicarbonate buffers to prevent pH drift under UV/handling).

 **Protocol:**
-1. Serum-starved HEK293 cells in 6-well plates 4–6 hours prior to treatment with caged cAMP.
+1. Serum-starve HEK293 cells in 6-well plates 4–6 hours prior to treatment with caged cAMP.
 Each well should contain 2 mL of media.
 2. Dissolve caged cAMP in DMSO buffer to create 10 mM stock.
 Perform all steps in dark conditions and cover in aluminum foil to store in a dark place.
 3. Dilute the caged cAMP into pre-warmed (37 °C) HEPES-buffered saline loading buffer.
 Aim for a final concentration of 200 µM in each well if using DMNB-caged cAMP⁶,⁷.
 If using DEACM-cAMP, aim for 10–30 µM per well.
 Aliquot into 5–25 µL vials using PCR tubes and store to avoid repeated freeze-thaw cycles.
 Keep DMSO 0.1–1% to avoid toxicity; match vehicle controls to same DMSO concentration⁸.
 4. Aspirate serum-low media from HEK cells and wash twice with warm, blank loading buffer (HEPES buffer).
 Pipette the loading buffer (with caged cAMP) gently against the walls of the plate as to not detach the cells.